-This is not what one would call the ideal topic for a panel, since it is either too broad to the Crusades) or too grim.
+This is not what one would call the ideal topic for a panel, since it is either too broad (any extermination of Jews, all the way back to the Crusades) or too grim.
 And it opens up a possibility of some denier breaking in.
-For context that the book came from. the moment the latter was less likely, due to the demise of Samuel E. Konkin III, but . . .
+For the moment the latter was less likely, due to the demise of Samuel E. Konkin III, but . .

-I was going to raise the point about certain effect on progressives.
+I was going to raise the point about Stalin's planned "resettlement in the East" but time ran out.
+The latter would have had a certain effect on progressives.

 Are Fans Still Slans?

 Jack Speer, Edie Stern (M), Erwin S. Strauss

-After quickly answering "no", the panel went on to discuss the problems of Degler, Closing Ceremonies the meaning of "slan" and the like.
+After quickly answering "no", the panel went on to discuss the problems of Degler, the meaning of "slan" and the like.
 Depressingly, this continued the pattern of low attendance of fanzine and fanhistorical items, with only five people in the audience.

-In between we collected our books from Larry Smith: \$220 for the two of us, and that for Twenty-First Century Studies or ". . . of cases of culture shock.
-Twenty-first . . . ") put out by Theodore Cogswell, Brigadier-General (ret.)
+In between we collected our books from Larry Smith: \$220 for the two of us, and that includes the copy of PITFICS that I had to finally get.
+Think of a fanzine for pros to write like fans (act like them, too) and you have PITFICS ("Proceedings of the Institute for Twenty-First Century Studies or "... of Twentyfirst . . .") put out by Theodore Cogswell, Brigadier-General (ret.)
 U.S. Podriatic Corps.
-Reading this I became quite got to the Cheescake Factory, which was all there and it was closed. furious at their not having included me.
-I right.
-We dined with Dave.

-mean, I was eight years old when Ted paused the ish, I could understand those things.
+Reading this I became quite furious at their not having included me.
+I mean, I was eight years old when Ted paused the ish, I could understand those things.

-For Us, the Living and the Re-Evaluation of
+Thirtieth day of the For Us, the Living and the Re-Evaluation of Eighth Month to Third Heinlein's Career